Introduction to EDG

 - Production copy

-The official version of an asset collection that is currently in use (cf. working copy).
+The official version of an asset collection that is currently in use (cf. workflow).

 An object that is created to capture a work item associated with an asset or an asset collection.
 A task has to have an assignee and a status.
 It may have a due date.
 It may also have comments.

-A process for making changes to asset information in a sandboxed environment (cf. working copy), taking these changes through any necessary review, approval and disposition.
+A process for making changes to asset information in a sandboxed environment (cf. workflow), taking these changes through any necessary review, approval and disposition.
 Workflow is defined as a set of states with actions and roles that can modify a state.

 - Workflow template